Capture and observations

 Materialization

 Materialization converts an observation selection into a normal daemon run.
-The daemon currently supports two selection shapes:- explicit
+The daemon currently supports these selection shapes:- explicit

 Accepted media types